Check out our 2012 Annual Report

 Map – High Park And Children’s Garden

-Our Exploring Toronto Programs offer a unique look at nature in an urban environment.
+Our Nature Exploration Programs offer a unique look at nature in an urban environment.
 Nature, science, geography and social sciences are just a few of the topics covered while hiking along one of Toronto’s engaging Discovery Walks.
 Drama, art and dance are some of the tools used to educate students and campers while learning more about our environment.

 As a major urban centre Toronto is fortunate to have such diverse natural areas.
 The Children’s Eco Programs are here to help kids learn, play and discover a whole new world right in their own backyard!